Friday 7 February 1941

 This is an endless topic, but might as well point out here that the US Senate eventually exonerated both Kimmel and Short by a 52-47 vote on 25 May 1999, stating that they had performed their duties "competently and professionally."
 Both men, of course, were long deceased by that point, and there seems to have been some lingering suspicions behind the vote that the real blame for Pearl Harbor lay not in Hawaii, but in Washington, D.C.

 British Government: British Prime Minister Winston Churchill has his staff arrange a stunt for the media.
-During dinner, he places a call to a random passenger on train, which is recorded for broadcast.
+During dinner, he places a call to a random passenger on a train, which is recorded for broadcast.
 It is all carefully choreographed - the passenger is chosen and briefed at the prior station - but the stunt shows the deep interest that the government has in public relations.
 This also ties in with certain governmental reforms to be announced on the 8th, as in, "Oh, you see a problem?
 Well, I'll take of it tomorrow!"
 This kind of stunt may seem rather obvious now, but it was somewhat novel at the time.

 Indochina: While the Thai/Vichy French border war is over thanks to the Armistice signed aboard a Japanese warship on 31 January, there is still the matter of the actual terms of that peace.
 The Japanese again act as moderators, as the two sides begin to hammer out an agreement in Tokyo that both can live with.
 Everybody seems to understand that the Japanese are the real power in the region, the British, Dutch and Americans have no say whatsoever.

 China: The savage Battle of Southern Henan reaches its climax.
 The Chinese 5th War Area take Sinyang and points further north.
 This is a key point on the Wuhan-Peking railway line and puts the Japanese garrison at Wuhan in peril.
-The Japanese, meanwhile, move from Tangho to Tungpo.
+The Japanese army, meanwhile, moves from Tangho to Tungpo.

 American Homefront: Fleischer Studios, for Paramount Studios, releases Popeye the Sailor in "Quiet!
 Pleeze," animated by Willard Bowsky and Lod Rossner with a story by Milford Davis.